Harvest ale

-Harvest ale is not a defined style or class of beer, but rather is marketing term and common name for many different beers.
+Harvest ale is not a defined style or class of beer, but rather is a marketing term and common name for many different beers.
 The tagline generally refers to beers being brewed for fall harvests.
 This most commonly refers to the hop harvest but can also be connected with grain harvest, Oktoberfest, or as a general term for fall seasonal beers.